What Is Self-Reflection and Why Does It Matter for Personal Growth?

 - Headway Coaching

 It stops you from running on autopilot.
-When life gets busy, it's easy to go through the motions without really thinking about whether you're happy, fulfilled, or on the right track.
+When life gets busy, it's easy to go through the motions without really thinking about whether you're happy, fulfilled, or even heading in the right direction.
+Self-reflection creates a pause that lets you check in with yourself intentionally.

 It helps you make better decisions.
-Reflection allows you to learn from past experiences so you don't keep repeating the same patterns.
+Reflection allows you to learn from past experiences rather than repeat them.
+When you understand why something went wrong — or right — you can make more conscious choices going forward.

-It boosts emotional intelligence.
-The more you understand yourself, the easier it is to manage your emotions and navigate challenges.
+It builds emotional intelligence.
+The more you understand yourself — your triggers, your patterns, your values — the easier it becomes to manage your emotions and navigate challenging situations with greater composure and empathy.

 It turns setbacks into stepping stones.
-Instead of dwelling on mistakes or frustrations, self-reflection helps you process them and move forward with confidence.
+Instead of dwelling on mistakes or getting stuck in frustration, self-reflection helps you process what happened, extract the learning, and move forward with renewed confidence.

 1. Gibbs' Reflective Cycle — a structured way to learn from experience